tito/kaki/README.md

     #: of showing it on the screen.
 If you still want to show the error
     #: when not in DEBUG, put this to False
     RAISE_ERROR = True

 ## Idle Management

-If configuration `IDLE_DETECTION` is `True`, then it will automatically listen for touch down/move.
+The idle detection feature is designed to trigger an action if the user has not touched the screen for a certain period of time.
+This can be used to display an attractor screen, screensaver, or other content.

-When no event happen, after `IDLE_TIMEOUT` seconds, it will trigger the `on_idle` event on the application class.
+To enable idle detection, set the `IDLE_DETECTION` configuration to `True`.
-As soon as a touch event occurs, `on_wakeup` event will be triggered on the application class.
+Kaki will then listen for touch down/move events.
+If no such events occur within the `IDLE_TIMEOUT` interval, or if the `rearm_idle` function has not been called, the `on_idle` event will be triggered on the application class.
+If a touch event occurs or `rearm_idle` is called while the system is in idle mode, the `on_wakeup` event will be triggered on the application class.

-If you are playing video on want to not trigger the idle detection, use `rearm_idle` on the application class to rearm the detection from 0 seconds.
+If you are playing a video and do not want idle detection to be triggered, you can use the `rearm_idle` function on the application class to reset the idle timer to 0 seconds.